-Capital assets, net increased by \$9,141,205, as compared to the prior year.
+Capital assets, net increased by \$17,502,324, as compared to the prior year.
 This increase was the result of asset purchases, net of depreciation expense during the year.
 The accompanying Notes to Financial Statements, Note 8 "Capital Assets" provides additional information.

-Net pension asset - proportionate share increased by \$3,214,018, as compared to the prior year.
-The prior year reported a liability for the District's share of the New York State Teachers' Retirement
+Net pension asset - proportionate share increased by \$4,463,519, as compared to the prior year.
+This asset represents the District's share of the New York State Teachers' Retirement System's collective net pension asset at the measurement date of the respective year.